syohex/emacs-capture-mylife/README.md

 Requirements
 ------------
 * Emacs 22.1 or higher.
-* *scrot*
+* *scrot*, *import*(Linux), *screencapture*(MacOSX), *nircmd.exe*(Windows)
 * *avconv* or *ffmpeg*

-Now Support only Linux, but I want to support MacOSX.
+MacOSX and Windows are not tested yet.

 Basic Usage
 -----------

 Start capturing your life.
-You can select 'frame' or 'desktop'.
+You can select desktop' or 'active', but 'active' is supported only Linux where is installed *scrot*.

     M-x capture-mylife:start

-Finish capturing your life and anmated captureing image.
+Finish capturing your life.

+    M-x capture-mylife:stop

+Continue capturing your life.
+You can use this command after emacs crashed.

+    M-x capture-mylife:continue

+Convert movie from captured images.

-    M-x capture-mylife:finish
+    M-x capture-mylife:convert-movie